 Violence against women is an international problem.
-However, women in India are more often victims of dowry killings, honour killings and domestic violence.
-Covering up these crimes is also a massive problem, as corruption is widespread.
-In a common practice, many officials are bribed by the defendant’s family and then refuse to pursue the case.
-The position of women in India is problematic in many ways: ill-treatment, sexual harassment, abortion of female fetuses, abduction and rape are not isolated cases, but a mass phenomenon.
+Women in India are frequent victims of dowry killings, honour killings and domestic violence.
+Covering up these crimes is also a massive problem as corruption is widespread.
+Its is common practice, that officials are bribed by the defendant’s family and then refuse to pursue the case.
+The position of women in India is problematic in many ways: ill-treatment, sexual harassment, abortion of female fetuses, abduction, and rape are not isolated cases but a mass phenomenon.

 Social Sculpture | Pink Silence

-At the Ghandi square at the Pondycherry beach in Tamil Nadu state, 365 free-standing bamboo sticks were publicly displayed at the beginning of the year.
-The place is a representative meeting place in the middle of the city.
-The mass of the large and small pink sticks shone brightly on the otherwise pastel-coloured promenade and fascinated many pedestrians*.
+At the Ghandi square at the Pondicherry beach in Tamil Nadu state, 365 free-standing bamboo sticks were publicly displayed at the beginning of the year.
+This is a common meeting place in the middle of the city.
+The mass of large and small pink sticks shone brightly on the otherwise pastel-coloured promenade and fascinated many pedestrians*.
 Some of the sticks carried messages written in Tamil on mirror foil.
-Due to the performative dimension, many people quickly gathered around the installation, some began to read and discuss the messages written on the mirror strips.
+The interactive dimension of the sculpture was seen as many people quickly gathered around the installation, some began to read and discuss the messages written on the strips of mirror foil.
 In addition, leaflets written by students* of the Auroville Institute of Applied Technology (AIAT) in Tamil were distributed to explain the political and symbolic power of social sculpture.
-Meanwhile, the civilian police also came to inquire about the lawful location of the installation and not, as first suspected, to evacuate as an unannounced demonstration.
-Later in the day, the AIAT students* showed their presence on stage at the International Yoga Festival and broke the taboo!
-They spoke in public about violence against women and children and the potential causes of this experience.
-Finally, they introduced a minute of silence for the victims.
+Meanwhile, the civilian police also came to inquire about the lawful location of the installation and not, as first suspected, to remove it and disperse us on the grounds of an ‘unannounced demonstration’.
+Later in the day, the AIAT students* spoke on the stage of the International Yoga Festival that was being held nearby and broke the taboo!
+They spoke in public about violence against women and children and it’s causes.
+Finally, they asked for a minute of silent remembrance for the victims.

 Pink Silence at Ghandi-Square at the International Yogafestval in Pondicherry